Darren & Brose: Television programs

 Their first television project together was the comedy variety program, The Rumpus Room with Darren and Brose, which featured sketches, music video parodies, animations animations and special guests including Kerry Armstrong, Wil Anderson, Dave Hughes, John Safran, Lawrence Mooney, Dave O'Neil, Jo Stanley, Adam Richard, Damian Callinan, Andrew Gaze and Santo Cilauro.
 The show concluded after five seasons with an outside broadcast at the Athenaeum theatre as part of the Melbourne International Comedy Festival.

 Chau and Avard were then commissioned by Channel 31 to produce the station's first live nightly program.
 The nightly one-hour live show Darren and Brose featured special guest interviews, sketches and animations plus regular weekly guests, including Jeff Jenkins, Billy Pinnell, Paul McCarthy, Tony Wilson (Radio Presenter), Amy Parks and Melbourne rock band Man Bites God.
 The final episode was also their 100th episode in total and featured special guests Bert Newton, Tony Martin, Glenn Ridge, Gavin Wood, Stan Zemanek and State Minister Justin Madden.

 They returned with the weekly formatted Saturday Night Darren and Brose.
 Special guests included Glenn Robbins, Ian Smith, Suzie Wilks and Tracy Bartram, along with American comedians Kenny Kramer and Todd Barry.
 When the series ended it was the highest rating programme on Channel 31.

 In 2011, the pair re-united to work on Toon Time, which Darren Chau created, co-wrote and executive produced, with Brose Avard writing and producing.
 The programme was hosted by Penelope Mitchell and Dickie Knee, became the highest rating local production ever on channel 111 Hits, and its promotional campaign won 5 Gold Promax Awards.

 In 2015, it was announced that Network Ten had picked up a new late night comedy show called Darren & Brose to be aired nationally on ONE, premiering Thursday 2 July at 11pm.

 The 'Lost Tapes'

-Thought not to have been in existence, a box of digital tapes were found with recordings of Darren & Brose's live to air TV shows, including Channel 31's very first ever live, daily show.
+Thought not to have been in existence, a box of digital tapes were found with recordings of Darren & Brose's live to air TV shows, including Channel 31's first live, daily show.
 On 23 May 2013, these tapes began being released weekly online via the Darren & Brose website and YouTube serving as a time capsule snapshot of the era, the various faces that appeared as guests and the early work of many people who were trained on these shows and have gone on to have successful careers in the industry.